-What exactly is the mark filed in your trademark application or registration?
+What exactly is the applied-for mark in your trademark application?

 One of the most common errors in a trademark application is a mismatch between the mark shown in a trademark application drawing and the mark shown in submitted specimens.
 The USPTO rule is that the specimens of use must display a mark that is a substantially exact representation of the mark applied for or registered.
 This means your specimens must match the trademark shown in your trademark application or registration, particularly in the drawing section of your application.

 A little background into the old-school days of trademark filings would help.
 It might seem like the dinosaur ages, but there was a time when trademark applications were filed by paper with the USPTO.
 The drawing was a separate page of the trademark application dedicated to showing the exact mark being applied for.
 If a word mark (standard characters) was sought, the drawing would simply consist of the wording typed out, typically in all uppercase letters.
 Otherwise, the trademark application drawing would show a stylized design mark, usually in black-and-white (i.e., no color claim.)

 Nowadays, with practically all trademark applications being filed electronically through the USPTO website, there is no drawing page per se.
 Instead, electronic trademark applications have a “drawing” in the sense that the mark needs to be either typed out (for a word mark) or uploaded as a JPG file (for a design mark).
 Every trademark application has a drawing, even when a word mark is sought to be registered.

 What happens when specimens do not match the drawing of the trademark?

 The problem arises when specimens of use submitted in a trademark application do not match the mark as applied for.
 A mismatch between the specimens and the drawing occurs when the specimens show a mark that is not a substantially exact representation of the drawing.